Antarctica Cruise - Discovering the 7th Continent

 Sea Kayaking Option: Available all departures.
 Not included in cruise rate - $950 per person.
 Minimum age 16 years.
-This is a pre-booked option for kayakers with some experience.
+This is a pre-booked option prior to departure for kayakers with some experience.
 Places are strictly limited so please advise at time of booking.
 Please contact us for additional details.

-Snowshoeing Option: Not available 01/26/2016, included in cruise rate.
+Snowshoeing Option: Included in cruise rate.
 Anyone can take part, no previous experience necessary.
 Snowshoes available free of charge for excursions when conditions permit.

-Any airfare; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore with the exception of breakfast at the host hotel before embarkation; supplements for adventure options; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage, massage and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; fuel surcharge may apply.
+Airfare; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore with the exception of breakfast at the host hotel before embarkation; kayaking and camping; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges; phone and internet charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; fuel surcharge may apply.